DBulbul/NormaFinalProject/README.md

 3. While updating customer, customer id should be entered.
 After, new address information should be registered.
 I have changed the address of first customer-Dilara Bülbül- whose id is equal to 1.
 Updating operation is also possible for contact information.
 ![address update](https://user-images.githubusercontent.com/97522259/171140062-190bd4dd-58cd-4e02-ab88-932c3533a519.png)

-4. Deleting operation is realized by customerid;however,before deleting , customer should fulfil the conditions.
+4. Deleting operation is realized by customerid; however, before deleting , customer should fulfil the conditions.
 These conditions are;
-* Customer id should not be null,if customer id is absent, than the system gives "customer is not found" error-message.
+* Customer id should not be null, if customer id is absent, than the system gives "customer is not found" as error-message.

  ´´´

         if (customer == null) {
             return ResponseEntity.status(HttpStatus.NOT_FOUND).body("Customer is not found");
         }